 conner

-A small, brightly coloured wrasse found in coastal European waters, also called the corkwing wrasse.
+Conner (noun) means a small, brightly coloured wrasse found in coastal European waters, also called the corkwing wrasse.
+Example: “Divers off the Cornish coast often spot a conner darting among the seaweed.”

-How to Use Conner
+How to use conner

 Learner’s notesIn plain EnglishA regional name for a couple of small wrasse-family fish, one found in European waters and one in North American waters.